 |

-The Oregon Lynx website is a popular searchable database of useful links and information specific to Oregon Schools, River Basins, Libraries, Museums, Media, Governments, Landowners, and Special Interests.
-Google did it better and this site remains to be completed.
-The School, River, and Media data remain among the most used portions of the ORWW website, but the other five sets need finishing. |
+The Oregon Lynx website was a popular searchable database of useful links & information specific to Oregon Schools, River Basins, Libraries, Museums, Media, Governments, Landowners, and Special Interests.
+Google did it better and this site was never fully completed, despite heavy international usage of Schools, Rivers, and Cities databases for several years. |

 1999 |